SeaPower-Modders/AnchorChain/Writerside/topics/Install-Anchor-Chain.md

 Ensure that you see the <code>BepInEx</code>, <code>winhttp.dll</code>, and <code>doorstop_config.ini</code> files in your Sea Power folder.
 </step>

 You have now installed the Anchor Chain Preloader!
-This is what allows us to distribute the bulk of Anchor Chain via the Steam Workshop.
 </procedure>

 ## Installing Anchor Chain